joomla/coding-standards/manual/en-US/coding-standards/chapters/inline-comments.md

 Always have a space between // and the start of comment text.

-New lines should always start with an upper case letter unless The line is a continuation of a complete sentence The term is code and is case sensitive.
+New lines should always start with an upper case letter unless:
+* The line is a continuation of a complete sentence.
+* The term is code and is case sensitive.

 Code that is included specifically to assure compatibility with other software (for example specific browsers or a specific version of the CMS or for backward compatibility reasons) should be clearly marked as such.
 If there is the intention to remove specific code at a future point, state that but do not use a deprecation tag or specify a release (this can be hard to predict).